-I would say the mental health benefits of Jiu Jitsu is one of the most beneficial aspects in my case.
+I would say the mental health benefits of Jiu-Jitsu is one of the most beneficial aspects of my case.
 I have a rough commute, stressful position at work, and I'm a parent of 2.
-When I get on the mats and clear my mind its so refreshing.
+When I get on the mats and clear my mind it's so refreshing.
 I consider it a form of therapy.
-Post training my mind is so clear and actually my thought processes work more efficiently.
+Post-training my mind is so clear and my thought processes work more efficiently.

 Yes, I would start in the Gi and spend the first year focusing on fundamentals.

 What’s your advice for someone that’s never tried jiu-jitsu before but is interested in trying it?

 Eddie Bravo said something interesting about this.
 He said something to the effect of "Imagine you could control and be able to choke out everyone in the room?
 And all you have to do is show up and train and you can do it too."

 Do you have any aspirations in jiu-jitsu?